openSUSE/checkmedia/README.md

 ## About

 `checkmedia` is a tool to verify SUSE installation media.
-For this, the digest (sha256) is stored within the media images and used to check against the caluclated digest.
+For this, the digest (e.g. sha256) is stored within the media images and used to check against the calculated digest.

 Supported digests are: md5, sha1, sha224, sha256, sha384, sha512.